-This return contains 12 pages plus 4 pages of CT8 schedules.
-Schedules A-E pertain to corporations subject to the Corporate Minimum Tax (CMT), Schedule F pertains to the Co-operative Education Tax Credit (CETC) and Schedule G pertains to the Graduate Transitions Tax Credit (GTTC).
+The CT8 contains 12 pages.
+Schedule 101 pertains to corporations subject to the Corporate Minimum Tax (CMT), Schedule 113 pertains to the Co-operative Education Tax Credit (CETC), Schedule 114 pertains to the Apprenticeship Training Tax Credit (ATTC), and Schedule 115 pertains to the Graduate Transitions Tax Credit (GTTC).